Variational Principles on Geometric Rough Paths and the L\'{e}vy Area Correction: Application to Stochastic Geometric Mechanics

 Double-bracket dissipation (DBD) reviewed in \cite{GayBalmaz2014} introduces energy dissipation that preserves coadjoint motion.
 DBD is applied to coadjoint stochastic rigid body dynamics in \cite{Arnaudon2018}, as the following modification of the Lie-Poisson equation \eqref{EPb},

-The solutions of the DBD modified \eqref{dissipativeLP} preserve level sets of the Casimir function $C(\mu) = \frac{1}{2}\|\mu\|^2$ and dissipate energy $h(\mu)$ at a rate controlled by the parameter $\vartheta$.
+The solutions of the DBD modified equation \eqref{dissipativeLP} preserve level sets of the Casimir function $C(\mu) = \frac{1}{2}\|\mu\|^2$ and dissipate energy $h(\mu)$ at a rate controlled by the parameter $\vartheta$.
 Upon modifying the Lie-Poisson equation \eqref{EPb} by including DBD, the invariant measure no longer tends to a constant.
-Instead, it tends to a Gibbs measure of the form $\mathbb{P} = Z^{-1}\exp(-\frac{2\vartheta }{\sigma^2 }h(\mu))$, where $Z$ denotes the normalisation constant $Z$.
+Instead when the noise is isotropic $\xi_i = \sigma \mathbf{\hat{e}}_i$, it tends to a Gibbs measure of the form $\mathbb{P} = Z^{-1}\exp(-\frac{2\vartheta }{\sigma^2 }h(\mu))$, where $Z$ denotes the normalisation constant $Z$.
 The Gibbs measure is derived in \cite{Arnaudon2018} by taking $\mathbb{P} = f(h)$ as an ansatz to cancel out the drift term contribution, $-\{h,\mathbb{P}\}$, in the Fokker-Planck operator and balancing the contribution of the It\^o-Stratonovich correction against the new double-bracket dissipation term.

 The approach in \cite{Arnaudon2018} must be adjusted here to ensure cancellation of both the Hamiltonian and L\'evy area contributions for \eqref{3.3}.
 We consider an ansatz of the form $\mathbb{P} = f(\widetilde{h})$, {in which the modified Hamiltonian includes the contribution from the L\'evy area correction.} To ensure the DBD contribution to the generator cancels with the It\^o-Stratonovich correction, we express both terms as the divergence of a double bracket of the modified Hamiltonian.
 Because of the presence of the L\'evy area correction, the double-bracket dissipation term in \eqref{dissipativeLP} must be changed from $\vartheta \operatorname{ad}_{\frac{\partial C}{\partial \mu}}^{*}\left[\frac{\partial C}{\partial \mu}, \frac{\partial h}{\partial \mu}\right]^{\flat}$ to $\vartheta \operatorname{ad}_{\frac{\partial C}{\partial \mu}}^{*}\left[\frac{\partial C}{\partial \mu}, \frac{\partial \widetilde{h}}{\partial \mu}\right]^{\flat}$.
 It is with this suitable adjustment of the dissipation to account for the modified Hamiltonian that the same cancellation method can be employed as in \cite{Arnaudon2018}.